Tiger Woods, Lindsey Vonn Nude Photos Leaked; Both Threaten Legal Action

 Woods also will pursue legal action, according to the New York Daily News.

-Woods hasn’t appeared in a golf tournament since the Dubai Desert Classic in February from which he withdrew due to nagging back injuries.
+Woods hasn’t appeared in a golf tournament since February’s Dubai Desert Classic, which he withdrew due to nagging back injuries.
 He underwent another surgery in April and then was arrested on DUI charges over Memorial Day weekend.
 The results of an ensuing toxicology report were released last week, and it was revealed Woods had five drugs in his system at the time.

 Woods pleaded not guilty to the DUI charges but did plead guilty to a reckless driving charge and will enter a diversion program.

 Thumbnail photo via Allan Henry-USA TODAY Sports Images